Quentin Tarantino

 'Kill Bill'.
 Behind the Scenes

-The casting process was quite chaotic: some roles were filled immediately, like with Lucy Liu and Daryl Hannah, but Bill could have been played by Warren Beatty or Kevin Costner instead of David Carradine.
-Quentin drew inspiration from old Asian martial arts films, which he always loved.
-Sometimes he got so carried away that he came up with new scenes on the fly.
+Casting was all over the place: some roles clicked instantly, like Lucy Liu and Daryl Hannah, but Bill could've gone to Warren Beatty or Kevin Costner instead of David Carradine.
+Quentin drew inspiration from classic Asian martial arts films, which he'd always loved.
+Sometimes he got so carried away that he'd come up with new scenes on the spot.
 This complicated the editing process: there was too much footage.

 Quentin drew inspiration from old Asian martial arts films, which he always loved